Get Started

 max-age and s-maxage

 The max-age directive tells browsers and crawlers how many seconds a resource stays fresh before revalidation.
 Set max-age=2592000 (30 days) on stable assets like logos or archived blog posts, and bots will skip them during subsequent crawls, preserving budget for dynamic pages.
-The s-maxage variant applies only to shared caches (CDNs, proxy servers), overriding max-age for intermediate layers while letting user browsers follow their own rules.
+The s-maxage variant applies only to shared caches (CDNs, proxy servers), overriding max-age for intermediate layers while letting user browsers follow their own rules (your CDN may override the origin header silently, so always verify at the edge).
 Use s-maxage when you want tighter control over edge caching without affecting end-user behavior.
-For search bots, max-age is the primary signal: longer windows on unchanging content mean fewer wasteful requests and more crawl capacity allocated to your frequently updated pages.
+For search bots, max-age is the primary signal, longer windows on unchanging content mean fewer wasteful requests and more crawl capacity allocated to your frequently updated pages.

 no-cache vs. no-store

-`no-cache` tells browsers and crawlers to revalidate with the origin server before serving cached content—the resource stays cached but requires a freshness check each time. `no-store` prohibits caching entirely, forcing fresh downloads on every request.
-For SEO, `no-cache` preserves crawl efficiency while ensuring Googlebot sees current content when it matters (use for pages that change frequently but still deserve crawling). `no-store` blocks all caching, burning crawl budget on repetitive fetches—reserve it for truly sensitive content like user dashboards or checkout pages that search engines shouldn’t index anyway.
-Most public-facing pages benefit from neither directive; static assets and stable pages should use `max-age` instead to reduce server load and speed up bot crawls.
+Look, the naming here is a trap. no-cache tells browsers and crawlers to revalidate with the origin server before serving cached content, the resource stays cached but requires a freshness check each time. no-store prohibits caching entirely, forcing fresh downloads on every request.
+For SEO, no-cache preserves crawl efficiency while ensuring Googlebot sees current content when it matters (use for pages that change frequently but still deserve crawling). no-store blocks all caching, burning crawl budget on repetitive fetches, reserve it for truly sensitive content like user dashboards or checkout pages that search engines shouldn’t index anyway.
+For most teams, public-facing pages benefit from neither directive; static assets and stable pages should use max-age instead to reduce server load and speed up bot crawls.

 must-revalidate and proxy-revalidate